wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-collaboration-experiences-for-chat-channels/includes/03-manage-private-channel-creation.md

 To restrict team members from creating private channels, a team owner must open the team from one of the Microsoft Team clients and manage the team.
 A team owner should perform the following steps to restrict his or her team members from creating private channels:

-1. Log in to one of the Microsoft Teams clients.
+1. Sign in to one of the Microsoft Teams clients.

 2. Select the ellipsis icon (the three dots) to the right of the team and select **Manage team**.